Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 3. Block out time each day to check and reply to emails

-Checking email every 20 minutes wastes valuable time during your workday.
-Although emails might seem less time-consuming than phone calls, they can ultimately lead to more stress.
+Checking your email every 20 minutes can waste precious time during your workday.
+While emails may seem less time-consuming than phone calls, they can ultimately cause more stress.

-The persistent urge to check emails constantly disrupts deep work sessions, with about 20% of people checking their inboxes immediately upon receiving a new email.
-These interruptions make it harder to refocus and complete essential tasks.
-One study even showed that employees can take up to 23 minutes to recover from an email interruption.
+The constant urge to check emails interrupts deep work, as roughly 20% of people review their inboxes immediately after receiving a new message.
+These interruptions hinder refocusing and completing important tasks.
+Research indicates that employees may need up to 23 minutes to recover from an email-related disruption.

-To limit distractions, allocate a set time every day to handle your email.
+To limit distractions, time block.
+Set aside a specific time each day to handle your email.

 4. Create filters

-Filters automatically organize your emails to ensure you don’t overlook important messages that need attention.
-They direct emails to the appropriate folder or delete them if necessary, helping to keep your inbox clean.
+Filters automatically sort your emails to prevent missing important messages.
+They send emails to the correct folder or delete them if needed, helping maintain a tidy inbox.

 In Gmail, it’s simple to set up filters:

-1. Go to Settings in the top right corner and select See all settings.
+1. Go to Settings in the top-right corner, then select See all settings.

-2. Select Filters and Blocked Addresses on the top menu.
+2. Select Filters and Blocked Addresses from the top menu.

 3. Click Create a new filter.